sofiafoladori/SofiaFoladori/README.md

 - 💼 I’m currently working as a research assistant with environmental modeling and AI-supported bibliographic analysis

+- 📖 I’m a biologist with a Master in Science, Technology & Innovation, with a specialization in Public Communication of Science (UNRN)

 - 📖 I’m a student MBA in Data Science & Analytics (USP-Esalq)

-- 📖 I’m a master's student in Science, Technology & Society (UNRN)

 - 📖 I’m a master's student in Environmental Science (Hohenheim University & BOKU)